Email Joe Horton

-The Safety and Infrastructure Research branch has a number of research tasks that focus on developing and evaluating new technologies to create more efficient and safer snow removal operations.
-This includes developing a Global Navigation Satellite System (GNSS) based-system fitted to snow equipment that helps operators clear the State's seasonally closed snow routes in the spring.
-The SIR branch also evaluated and documented the Epoke machine, a sander/spreader that increases efficiency in de-icing and anti-icing operations.
-We also are involved researching the newest technologies and techniques that help provide for safer and more efficient avalanche mitigation strategies.
+Our branch also focuses on developing and evaluating new technologies to create safer, more efficient snow removal operations.
+We have evaluated a Global Navigation Satellite System (GNSS) fitted to snow equipment that helps operators clear the State's seasonally closed snow routes in the spring.
+Our branch also evaluated and documented the Epoke machine, a sander/spreader that increases efficiency in de-icing and anti-icing operations.
+We are also involved with researching the newest technologies and techniques that help provide safer and more efficient avalanche mitigation strategies.

 Work Zone Safety

-Design, develop, field-test, evaluate, and implement safety equipment such as longitudinal crack cleaning and crack sealing machines, remote control mowers, and work zone intrusion alarms into Caltrans maintenance and construction operations to reduce highway exposure risks of field personnel and increase safety in maintenance and construction work zones.
+Our branch designs, develops, field-tests, evaluates, and implements safety equipment such as longitudinal crack cleaning and crack sealing machines and remote control mowers.
+We are also involved with work zone intrusion alarms into Caltrans maintenance and construction operations to help reduce highway exposure risks of field personnel and greatly increase safety in maintenance and construction work zones.

 Maintenance Operations Efficiencies

-One of the goals of the Safety and Infrastructure Research branch is to help Caltrans Maintenance improve the efficiencies of their operations.
-This is done by evaluating new equipment, researching operation best practices, and developing relationships with other State Departments of Transportation (DOTs).
-Research has included having a Peer Exchange with multiple state DOTs to determine best practices on using Automated Vehicle Location to improve winter maintenance operations, as well as evaluating or developing new equipment such as pothole patching machines, litter vacuum machines, and construction cone placement/pickup machines.)
+One of our goals is to help Caltrans Maintenance improve the efficiencies of their operations.
+We evaluate new equipment, research operation best practices, and develop relationships with other State Departments of Transportation (DOTs).
+Our research has included having a Peer Exchange with multiple state DOTs to determine best practices on using Automated Vehicle Location to improve winter maintenance operations.
+Part of this research involves evaluating or actually developing new equipment such as pothole patching machines, litter vacuum machines, and construction cone placement/pickup machines.

 Advanced Surveying Equipment and Methods

-Evaluate and integrate technologies such as Mobile Terrestrial Laser Scanning and Small Unmanned Aerial Systems into Caltrans surveys workflow to reduce exposure risks of field personnel, facilitate rapid project delivery, simplify asset management, and expedite large scale photogrammetric mapping of Caltrans projects.
+Our branch also evaluates and integrates technologies such as Mobile Terrestrial Laser Scanning and Small Unmanned Aerial Systems into Caltrans surveys workflow to reduce exposure risks of field personnel, facilitate rapid project delivery, simplify asset management, and expedite large scale photogrammetric mapping of Caltrans projects.